VCCE/VCC/acia/ReadMe.txt

 Issues
 ------
 1) Baud rates are not very accurate.
-2) The sc6551 driver used by /t2 does not seem to use xmode baud, xon, or xoff values.
-3) No hardware flow control other than RxF and TxE signals
+2) No hardware flow control other than RxF and TxE signals
-4) Pak rom protocols for dealing with dial ups and file transfers are not supported in the DLL.
-It should be possible to write a server program on the PC to listen for a connection and support these functions.
-5) Pak rom GO TO "BASIC" function not working properly.
+3) File I/O is customized for Os9 which affects DECB usage

 Todo
 ----
+> Means to unload DLL when Vcc exits / crashes
-1) Proper detection of serial port "modem" events when reading:
+> Proper detection of serial port "modem" events when reading:
   Break, ring, CTS, DSR, RX and DX changes, etc.
-2) Implement DCD DSR flow control.
+> Implement DCD DSR flow control.
-3) Dtermine how to tell /t2 driver (and pak) when EOF has occured on binary file reads.
-4) Much testing
+> Much testing

 Would be nice
 -------------
 1) Support for second sc6551 device

 These following notes are based on using /t2 on (Nitr)Os9 and the ROM from the Radio Shack RS232 program pack.